Wildlife at Tyntesfield

 In the meadows

 The meadows at Tyntesfield are home to countless species of wildlife, such as silver-washed fritillary butterflies, hares, orchids and variety of invertebrates.

 At the start of the summer, the wildflowers in Tyntesfield's meadows begin to appear, filling the landscape with colour.
 The meadows were reseeded last year so it's the perfect time to find new flowers and colours.

 It takes a lot of work to care for the estate at Tyntesfield and our team of gardeners, rangers and volunteers are constantly working to maintain the diversity of the estate.

-Thanks to a generous donation from SC Johnson, this year we are beginning a five year project to conserve one of the largest collections of ancient and veteran trees in the South West.
+Thanks to a generous donation from SC Johnson, we have just completed the first year of a five year project to conserve one of the largest collections of ancient and veteran trees in the South West.
 The trees are located at a number of National Trust sites across Bristol; Leigh Woods, Tyntesfield, Shirehamption Park, Failand and Clevedon Court.
 You can find out more about the project here:

 Not so wild life...

 To this day, Tyntesfield is a working estate with crop farming, grazing animals, and a Kitchen Garden that produces the ingredients used in our restaurant and cafe.

 Onsite you may encounter our local Hill Radnor sheep and Angus cross cattle, or even the four-legged member of the outdoors team, Smiler the cat.